rolftimmermans/zeromq-ng/README.md

 * **conflate** (write only, on `Pull`, `Push`, `Subscriber`, `Publisher` or `Dealer` sockets only) – ZMQ_CONFLATE <br/>
   <[boolean]> If set to `true`, a socket shall keep only one message in its inbound/outbound queue: the last message to be received/sent.
 Ignores any high water mark options.
 Does not support multi-part messages – in particular, only one part of it is kept in the socket internal queue.

-* **connectRoutingId** (write only, on `Router` or `Stream` sockets only) – ZMQ_CONNTECT_ROUTING_ID <br/>
-  <[string] | [Buffer]> Sets the peer identity of the next host connected via the `connect()` and immediately readies that connection for data transfer with the named identity.
-This option applies only to the first subsequent call to `connect()`.
-Connections thereafter use default behaviour.

-  Typical use is to set this socket option ahead of each `connect()` attempt to a new host.
-Each connection MUST be assigned a unique name.
-Assigning a name that is already in use is not allowed.

-  Useful when connecting `Router` to `Router`, or `Stream` to `Stream`, as it allows for immediate sending to peers.
-Outbound ID framing requirements for `Router` and `Stream` sockets apply.

-  The peer identity should be from 1 to 255 bytes long and MAY NOT start with binary zero.

 * **correlate** (write only, on `Request` sockets only) – ZMQ_REQ_CORRELATE <br/>
   <[boolean]> The default behaviour of `Request` sockets is to rely on the ordering of messages to match requests and responses and that is usually sufficient.
 When this option is set to `true` the socket will prefix outgoing messages with an extra frame containing a request id.
 That means the full message is `[<request id>, `null`, user frames…]`.
 The `Request` socket will discard all incoming messages that don't begin with these two frames.